8919623600/manu_terraform/README.md

 - then on ec2 module declare a empty variable and pass that variable on sg id

 ## dynamic blocks
-suppose we have multi ingress to attach in security groups
+suppose we have multi ingress to attach in security groups. first create a variable.tf where we declare all the variables i list format. then on ec2 moudle create a dynamic block dynamic{} then perform a loop calling the variable values.